 People working in law like to work with other people; can win the respect of their clients, associates, and the public; and have perseverance, creativity and reasoning abilities.
 They can analyze complex cases and handle new and unique legal problems.
-Besides lawyers (also called attorneys), other law-related jobs include legal assistants and paralegals, who are increasingly performing legal tasks carried out by lawyers.
+Other law-related jobs include legal assistants and paralegals, who are increasingly performing legal tasks carried out by attorneys.

-Lawyers act as both advocates and advisors.
+attorneys act as both advocates and advisors.
 They are hired to advise and represent individuals, businesses, and government agencies on a multitude of legal issues and disputes.
-A lawyer’s duties typically include advising and representing clients in courts, before government agencies, and in private legal matters; communicating with their clients and others; conducting research and analysis of legal problems; interpreting laws, rulings, and regulations for individuals and businesses; presenting facts in writing and verbally to their clients or others and arguing on their behalf; and preparing and filing legal documents such as lawsuits, appeals, wills, contracts, and deeds.
+An attorney’s duties typically include advising and representing clients in courts, before government agencies, and in private legal matters; communicating with their clients and others; conducting research and analysis of legal problems; interpreting laws, rulings, and regulations for individuals and businesses; presenting facts in writing and verbally to their clients or others and arguing on their behalf; and preparing and filing legal documents such as lawsuits, appeals, wills, contracts, and deeds.

-According to the U.S. Bureau of Labor Statistics’ Occupational Outlook Handbook, the 2012 median pay for Lawyers with a doctoral/professional degree was $113,530 per year; the job outlook through 2022 calls for a 10% growth in employment, about as fast as for all occupations.
+According to the U.S. Bureau of Labor Statistics’ Occupational Outlook Handbook, the 2017 median pay for attorneys with a doctoral/professional degree was $119,25 per year; the job outlook through 2026 calls for a 8% growth in employment, about as fast as for all occupations.

-NOTE: All lawyers must have a law degree and must also typically pass a state’s written bar examination.
+NOTE: All attorneys must have a law degree and must also typically pass a state’s written bar examination.